jordanconnelly/osticket-prereqs/README.md

 <img src="https://i.imgur.com/eVTxlwV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Start filling out the form in os Ticket.
 Before you complete the form, you'll need a database client.
 Install HeidiSQL.
 Open HeidiSQL and create a new database using the name and password you created for MySQL.
 Connect to session and create a database called "osTicket".
 Now that you've created a database you can now finish filling out the form.
 Use your MySQL name and password on the form.
 Click install now.
 Browse to your help desk login page: http://localhost/osTicket/scp/login.php.
 There's a little bit of cleanup necessary before you proceed.
 Delete: C:\inetpub\wwwroot\osTicket\setup.
 Set permissions to “Read, Read and execute" at : C:\inetpub\wwwroot\osTicket\include\ost-config.php.
+Confirm you executed the steps correctly by going to http://localhost/osTicket/scp/login.php and sign in using the Admin account info.
 </p>
 <br />